signature-opensource/CK-Globalization/CK.Globalization/UserMessage/README.md

 later, typically when the result is sent back to the caller, and even on the caller side if the `UserMessage` has been marshalled with all its information.

+## UserMessageCollector: a simple ValidationContext.
+The `UserMessageCollector` is a small helper that collects multiple user messages.
+Its API mimics the `IActivityMonitor` one with `Error`, `Warn`, `Info`, `OpenError`, `OpenWarn` and `OpenInfo`.

+It can be used as a simple "ValidationContext" that enables code to return errors but also warnings and informations.